 - Networks with "captive portal" security: A captive portal is the little website that comes up to ask you to sign in to a network or sign an agreement, like at an airport or coffee shop.
 The Hub can't navigate these portals.

-- Enterprise networks: We’ve had mixed results connecting Hubs to enterprise networks, and Particle is working to better understand what causes the issue.
+- Enterprise networks: We’ve had mixed results connecting Hubs to enterprise networks, and Particle (the company who manufactures our WiFi modules) is working to better understand what causes the issue.